-Here's the scenario: you have a well-performing website, validated target buyer personas, a content strategy to steer all of your activity and a content calendar to underpin it.
-After weeks of researching, writing, editing, and design work, you've made your first premium content download available — you're all set to go.
+Here's the scenario: you have a well-performing website, validated buyer personas, a content strategy to steer all of your activity and a content calendar to underpin it.
+After weeks of researching, writing, editing, and design work, you've made your first premium content download available.
+The campaign's in full swing.

 There are countless reasons why a content strategy might not be performing.
 Without going under the bonnet of your website for a content audit, we can’t tell you definitely why that is.